TEALSK12/introduction-to-computer-science/README.md

 - Teaching teams should vary the ways in which the instruction is presented throughout the course, including class discussions, kinesthetic activities, demonstrations, Socratic seminars, occasional lectures, and other approaches.

 3)	Activity
-- The largest portion of time in each lesson is dedicated to a guided activity that allows students to explore and practice with the day’s key topics.
+- The largest portion of time in each lesson is dedicated to a guided activity that allows students to explore and practice with the day's key topics.
 Each activity is broken down into several parts, each of which consists of several steps.
 In general, the steps in a single section build on each other, and each section covers a new topic or new application.
 - It is intended that the labs be well enough structured for students to work through on their own, but teachers should feel free to interject at appropriate points to assess student progress and provide additional guidance as necessary.
 - On occasion, steps 3 and 4 are repeated for multi-part activities.